-Understanding customs and legislative requirements has become a daunting task for many businesses.
+Understanding customs rules has become a daunting task for many businesses.
 Here are six specific areas of importance when trying to understand basic customs concepts in South Africa.

 SARS is the South African Revenue Service.